-Dr. Lila was elected to serve as the US correspondent for the International Association of Plant Biotechnology (1994-1998), as President of the Society for In Vitro Biology (2000-2002), and as a Fellow of the Society for In Vitro Biology (2003).
-She was previously Associate Director of the nationally acclaimed Functional Foods for Health Program (1997-2000).
-Dr. Lila has been honored with the Paul A. Funk Scholarship Recognition Award (the premier research award in her college), the Spitze Professorial Career Excellence Award, the Faculty Award for Excellence in Research, the University Scholar Award, the Amoco Award for Excellence in Undergraduate Instruction, and the Lilly Endowment Teaching Fellowship.
-Dr. Lila has large ongoing research projects in Egypt, Central Asia, Oceania, Mexico and subSaharan Africa, and is Vice-President of the Global Institute for BioExploration (GIBEX).
+Lila was formerly Director (2006-2008) of ACES Global Connect (the international arm of the College of ACES, University of Illinois) and Associate Director of the nationally acclaimed Functional Foods for Health Program (1997-2000) at the University of Illinois.
+Dr. Lila has been honored with the Paul A. Funk Scholarship Recognition Award (the premier research award in the College of ACES, University of Illinois), the Spitze Professorial Career Excellence Award, the Faculty Award for Excellence in Research, the University Scholar Award, the Amoco Award for Excellence in Undergraduate Instruction, and the Lilly Endowment Teaching Fellowship.
+Dr. Lila has ongoing research projects in Australia, New Zealand, and various countries in Europe and Africa.
 In 1999, Dr. Lila won a Fulbright Senior Scholarship to conduct research and outreach in New Zealand, and returns to Australasia at least once/year.